dodgeblaster/jscourse/chapters/Day2/02_DataStructures/README.md

 ## Chapter Exercises

 - make a function called 'generateId'.
 It should take no arguments and return a string.
 Hint: Math.random might be helpful here.
+Click [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) for MDN's docs on Math.random

 - make a function called 'chooseRandomTeam'.
 It should take an array of strings and return a string.